Hot stick

 Hot sticks are made in different lengths, from simple 3 foot sticks to 30 foot telescoping models.
 Because the fiberglass provides electrical insulation, the hot stick allows utility workers to perform operations on power lines safely without de-energizing them or while the state of the power line is not yet known.
 This is essential because certain operations (such as opening or closing combination fuse/switches) must occasionally be performed on an energized line.
-A Fuse cutout is a crucial protective device that is used in electrical distribution system (overhead power lines).
-This cutout is to interrupt power flow when a fault has occurred, In order to use these fuse cutout the hot stick is used to safely open or close these.
 Additionally, after a fault occurs, the exact state of a line may not be certain; in this case, for reasons of crew safety, the utility workers must treat the line as though it were energized until it can be proven that it is not and safety ground cables can be applied to the line (so that the line is guaranteed to remain grounded/earthed while maintenance is performed upon it).
 If power tools are fitted to the end of the hot stick, they are usually powered hydraulically rather than electrically because, like the fiberglass of the hot stick, the hydraulic fluid is also a good insulator.
 The hydraulic power is commonly supplied from the bucket truck (cherry picker or aerial work platform) supporting the workers.

-The hot stick not only electrically insulates the worker from the energized conductor, it also provides physical separation from the device being operated, to reduce the chances of burns which might result from electrical arcing if there is a malfunction of the device being operated.
+The hot stick not only electrically insulates the worker from the energized conductor, it provides physical separation from the device being operated, to reduce the chances of burns which might result from electrical arcing if there is a malfunction of the device being operated.

-Global Implementation

-Many other countries outside of the United States also use hot sticks, wherever live-line maintenance is practiced on high voltage systems.
-The concept remains the same keeping the utility workers safe while working on the energized lines.
-Canada most closely uses hot sticks with the exception of following CSA (Canadian Standards Association) which mirrors OSHA and ASTM standards.
-In Australia and New Zealand, hot sticks are essential for maintaining power lines across vast and remote areas, with strong safety protocols in place.
-European countries use hot sticks primarily for transmission level work or emergencies, as much of the distribution level work is done on de-energized lines.
-In Japan, hot sticks are used alongside advanced technologies like robotic arms and drones to further minimize human risk.
-In developing countries and parts of Africa, the availability and usage of hot sticks vary, but they remain an important safety tool where live-line work is practiced.
-Overall, hot sticks are a critical part of global electrical safety practices, adapted to meet the unique needs and infrastructure of each region.